AashishNadig/ML-AI/README.md

-# SQL
+# ML and AI
-This is for SQL learning
+This is my ML and AI learning